Over view of R:

 - R provides graphical facilities for data analysis and display either directly at the computer or printing at the papers.

 As a conclusion, R is world’s most widely used statistics programming language.
 It’s the # 1 choice of data scientists and supported by a vibrant and talented community of contributors.
 R is taught in universities and deployed in mission critical business applications.
-This tutorial will teach you R programming along with suitable examples in simple and easy steps.
+This section will teach you R programming along with suitable examples in simple and easy steps.